bryango/flakes/README.md

 A hack to efficiently install the flakes maintained at my home.

 This is for:
-- "dirty" (local, unlocked, probably temporary) flakes and packages
+- "dirty" (local, unlocked, temporary) flakes and packages
 - ... that I currently maintain and install
 - ... but do not want in my home-manager profile